Westminster Hall and Burying Ground: Edgar Allan Poe

+When Poe was re-buried, the remains of his aunt and mother-in-law Maria Clemm, were also moved.
+They were later joined by Poe's wife Virginia, who had died in the Bronx in 1847 and had been interred in a vault.
+In 1885 her remains were moved to the Poe Monument, where they were reburied in a bronze box to the left of it.

-Annual observances on his birth and death dates at his grave side are still conducted to this day, attended by the WHT officials, Presbyterian Church clergy and members of several literary, educational and historical societies (such as the Poe Society of Baltimore), representatives of the several Baltimore City public high schools whose predecessors sponsored the Monuments over 140 years ago (Baltimore City College with their two old literary and debating societies: Bancroft and Carrollton-Wight, and the Western High School and the Eastern High School) and the general public and media.
+Annual observances on Poe's birth and death dates at his grave side are still conducted to this day, attended by the WHT officials, Presbyterian Church clergy, and members of several literary, educational and historical societies (such as the Poe Society of Baltimore), representatives of the several Baltimore City public high schools whose predecessors sponsored the Monuments over 140 years ago (Baltimore City College with their two old literary and debating societies: Bancroft and Carrollton-Wight, and the Western High School and the Eastern High School) and the general public and media.
 There is also additionally, very popular tours of the graves and catacombs below the old church and hall and activities on the festival of "Halloween" in late October.

 Westminster Hall is the location of the Westminster Preservation Trust annual Poe birthday celebration every January, often featuring theatrical presentations and an apple cider toast.
 On Poe's birthday, January 19, an unidentified man known endearingly as the Poe Toaster visited the burying ground to make an annual tribute to Poe.
 The tradition seemingly ended in 2009.